Historic counties of England: Administration of justice and law enforcement

+In 1908, the Lord Lieutenant became more senior than the Sheriff.
+The position of Sheriff also became more ceremonial: many shrieval responsibilities were transferred to High Court judges, magistrates, coroners, local authorities and the police.

 The Assize Courts used counties, or their major divisions, as a basis for their organisation.
 Justices of the peace originating in Norman times as Knights of the Peace, were appointed in each county.
-At the head of the legal hierarchy were the High Sheriff and the Custos rotulorum (keeper of the rolls) for each county.

-The justices had responsibility for maintaining county gaols and houses of correction.
-During the 19th century penal reformers campaigned against the often primitive conditions in gaols, and under the Prison Act 1877 they came under Home Office control.

 Until the 19th century law enforcement was mostly carried out at the parish level.
 With an increasingly mobile population, however, the system became outdated.
 Following the successful establishment of the Metropolitan Police in London, the County Police Act 1839 empowered justices of the peace to form county constabularies outside boroughs.
 The formation of county police forces was made compulsory by the County and Borough Police Act 1856.

+The justices had responsibility for maintaining county gaols and houses of correction.
+During the 19th century penal reformers campaigned against the often primitive conditions in gaols, and under the Prison Act 1877 they came under Home Office control.